 Germany coach Nagelsmann going into Euros 'to win the title'

-Hosts Germany are going into Euro 2024 with the aim of lifting the trophy, coach Julian Nagelsmann has said.
+Hosts Germany are going into Euro 2024 with the aim of lifting the trophy but will likely do so without former key players Mats Hummels and Leon Goretzka, coach Julian Nagelsmann has said.

 Germany have had poor results at recent big events and over most of 2023 but Nagelsmann appears to have managed a turnaround when they beat France and the Netherlands in friendly internationals.